UKCloud/documentation/articles/managed-services/man-antivirus-sco.md

 ## Use of approved third party in the delivery of Anti-Virus as a Service

-UKCloud harnesses the market leading cybersecurity services of [SentinelOne](https://https://www.sentinelone.com/) as the engine which powers our Anti-Virus as a Service product.
+UKCloud harnesses the market-leading cyber security services of [SentinelOne](https://https://www.sentinelone.com/) as the engine that powers our Anti-Virus as a Service product.

-In order to ensure the utmost accuracy, reliability and protection from our [Anti-Virus as a Service](https://docs.ukcloud.com/articles/managed-services/man-sd-managed-it-ops.html) product, SentinelOne Agents are required to be installed on any customer end-point (VM) opted in to this service.
-The SentinelOne Agent will exchange key end-pont metadata securely exchanged between any customer end-point which has the SentinelOne agent installed and SentinelOne's central cloud platform which sits outside of UKCloud's data centres.
+To ensure the utmost accuracy, reliability and protection of our [Anti-Virus as a Service](https://docs.ukcloud.com/articles/managed-services/man-sd-managed-it-ops.html) product, SentinelOne Agents must be installed on any customer end-point (VM) opted in to this service.
+The SentinelOne Agent exchanges key endpoint metadata securely between any customer endpoint that has the SentinelOne agent installed and SentinelOne's central cloud platform, which sits outside of UKCloud's data centres.

-A full list of data which may be exchanged between the SentinelOne Agent and SentinelOne's central cloud platform can be found in the article [What data is collected in using UKCloud's Anti-Virus as a Service?](https://docs.ukcloud.com/articles/managed-services/man-ref-sentinelone-datacollection.html).
+For a full list of the data that may be exchanged between the SentinelOne Agent and SentinelOne's central cloud platform, see [Data collected by UKCloud's Anti-Virus as a Service](https://docs.ukcloud.com/articles/managed-services/man-ref-sentinelone-datacollection.html).

-In using UKCloud's Antivirus as a Service, customers must also be aware of and agree to the [SENTINELONE TERMS OF SERVICE](https://www.sentinelone.com/legal/terms-of-service/).
+In using UKCloud's Antivirus as a Service, customers must also be aware of and agree to the [SentinelOne Terms of Service](https://www.sentinelone.com/legal/terms-of-service/).

 ## General support and troubleshooting